 Show of Force

-A show of force is a military operation intended to warn or intimidate an opponent by showcasing a capability or will to act.
-In this ongoing project, I use infrared photography originally developed for military surveillance, to highlight and transpose current performances of force in American cities.
-Through these photos, the camouflage of modern militant clothing and equipment burns brightly in a jarring shade of pink.
-The infrared photo technology initially created for sylvan military reconnaissance now alerts the viewer to an unnaturally armed presence in civilian urban environments.
+A show of force is a military operation intended to warn or intimidate.
+In this on-going project, I use infrared photo technology, originally developed for military reconnaissance in the jungle, to highlight the performance of military force in American cities.
+Through these photos, the camouflage of modern militant clothing and equipment burns brightly in a jarring shade of pink, alerting the viewer to an unnaturally armed presence in civilian urban environments.

 To the human eye, camouflage blends in with trees and bushes.
 Infrared film, developed as a military technology, reacts to the presence of chlorophyll, marking true vegetation pink to identify military positions through their absence of unnatural hues.
 In response, modern military paint and uniforms have evolved to mimic vegetation in its spectral signature, thus eluding infrared detection in the jungle.
 Now, the military paraphernalia appears just as pink on infrared film as the foliage surrounding them.